 What was the barrel aging process for this beer?

-The beer was aged for 12 months in bourbon barrels.
+The beer was aged for 11 months in New Riff bourbon barrels.

 Why bourbon barrels?

 They have a nice round vanilla and oak character that complements this beer perfectly.